 Please click on the following link for information about Patient Access Patient Access Guide

 We take into account that not all illnesses are planned.
 We therefore have same day urgent telephone appointments available in the morning and in the afternoon.
 Please ring at 08:00 to request a morning appointment and ring at 12:00 for an afternoon appointment.
 The morning GP appointments start at 09:30 and are booked in call order.
 The afternoon GP appointments start at 15:30 and are also booked in call order.

 As you can imagine 08:00 and 12:00 can be very busy times on the surgery phones and although we have 5 receptionists answering the calls sometimes this can incur a delay in getting to your call.
 20-25 minutes wait on the phone is not unusual when dealing with the huge volume of calls we are presently dealing with.

-The surgery offers extended hours on:
+The surgery continues to offer extended hours on:

 - Monday evening to 20:00

 - Every 3rd Saturday morning